 Struggling to cope?
 Six reasons to reach out to family and friends

-When we’re struggling to cope, talking about it with the people around us might be the last thing we feel like doing.
-We might think they won’t care, or that we will be leaving ourselves exposed.
+When facing challenges with our mental health, discussing it with those close to us might be the last thing we want to do.
+We might fear they won’t care or that we’ll be too vulnerable.
 However, opening up to someone can often make us feel much better.
-Here are six reasons to reach out to someone close to you.
+Here are six compelling reasons to reach out to someone when you’re finding it tough.

 Six reasons why you should reach out to family and friends when struggling

-If you’ve felt ignored or misunderstood by your friends, it’s probably because they haven’t been able to identify what you’re going through, or how much you need them.
-However, it’s very likely that they would want to know what you’re going through and how they can help you.
-Think about someone in your life, even someone you’re not that close to.
+It is very likely your friends and family want to know what you are going through and how they can help you.
+Think about someone in your life.
 If they were struggling and needed support, wouldn’t you want to know so that you could help them?
+Don’t underestimate your friends and family’s desire to support you through life’s challenges.

 4. Strengthen your relationships